As per section 7 of the Rules and Regulations of the Institute, the ACADEMIC COUNCIL (AC) shall consist of the following persons:

 The term 'legislation' used hereunder, refers to any rule framed by the AC.

-In addition to the Standing Committees mentioned below in sections 5.2 to 5.7, The AC may constitute other Standing Committees, as and when the need arises.
+In addition to the Standing Committees mentioned, the AC may constitute other Standing Committees, as and when the need arises.

-The membership of the AC EPC shall be as follows:
+The member of the AC-EPC shall be as follows:

-The AC EPC shall concentrate upon fundamental educational policy issues, for example, the desirability of starting a new academic program at the Institute .
+The AC-EPC shall concentrate upon fundamental educational policy issues, for example, the desirability of starting a new academic Programme at the Institute .
 Such fundamental issues can be referred to this committee by the Governing Council, the AC, or any standing committee of the AC.
 The committee can also initiate a discussion on any issue, consistent with the overall goals of the Institute, on its own, and make appropriate recommendations to the AC for its consideration.

-The membership of the AC UGC shall be as follows:
+The members of the AC UGC shall be as follows:

 The membership of the AC PGC shall be as follows:

-The AC SAC shall primarily be concerned with ensuring that the Code of Conduct of Students (CCOS) is not violated at any time, either by an individual student or a group of students.
+The AC-SAC shall primarily be concerned with ensuring that the Code of Conduct of Students (CCOS) is not violated at any time, either by an individual student or a group of students.
 Any student, teacher, Director, or any other functionary of the Institute can refer any violation of the CCOS to this committee.
-The AC SAC shall investigate any alleged misdemeanour and recommend a suitable course of action to the Chairperson AC.
+The AC-SAC shall investigate any alleged misdemeanour and recommend a suitable course of action to the Chairperson AC.
 The Chairperson AC may approve the recommendations, for its implementation, or may ask the committee to reconsider its recommendations in view of the remarks made by the Chairperson AC.
-The Chairperson AC may also prefer to place the recommendations of the AC SAC before the AC for its consideration.
-Any recommendation involving termination of the academic program of a student, on disciplinary considerations, must be placed before the AC, prior to its implementation.
+The Chairperson AC may also prefer to place the recommendations of the AC-SAC before the AC for its consideration.
+Any recommendation involving termination of the academic Programme of a student, on disciplinary considerations, must be placed before the AC, prior to its implementation.

 The membership of the AC HMC shall be as follows:

-The AC HMC shall primarily be concerned with the management of all aspects of the Halls of Residences of the Institute, including the mess and the canteen.
-The AC HMC shall frame the Rules and Regulations to be followed by the students, as residents of the Halls.
+The AC HMC shall primarily be concerned with the management of all aspects of the Hostels of the Institute, including the mess and the shopping area.
+The AC HMC shall frame the Rules and Regulations to be followed by the students, as residents of the Hostels.
 These Rules and Regulations shall require approval of the AC.

-The Chairman AC HMC shall have the power to reprimand or impose fine or take any other such suitable measure against any resident the Halls, who violates the approved Rules and Regulations of the Halls.
-The Chief Warden may also prefer to refer the case of a serious defaulting student to the AC SAC.
-The cases of ragging , if any, must be reported to the AC SAC.
+The Chairperson AC HMC shall have the power to reprimand or impose fine or take any other such suitable measure against any resident of the Hostels, who violates (If the severity level of offence is low) the approved Rules and Regulations of the Hostels with notification to the Chairperson AC SAC.
+However, it is the responsibility of the Chairperson, AC-HMC to refer the serious disciplinary cases of student to the AC-SAC if the severity level of the offence is high.

 The primary function of the AC LC shall be to advise the AC and the Director on policy matters pertaining the Central Library of the Institute.